 You can easily make this Gluhwein recipe in advance!

 Simply let the mulled wine cool to room temperature and then transfer it to an air-tight container such as a glass jar and store it in the fridge until you are ready to serve.

 You can store the Gluhwein in the fridge for 3-4 days.

-When it is time to serve the mulled wine, simply pour it in a saucepan and reheat on medium-low heat, then garnish and serve!
+When it is time to serve the mulled wine, simply pour it into a saucepan and reheat on medium-low heat, then garnish and serve!

-If you want iced mulled wine, just serve straight from the fridge so you can skip the chilling step!
+If you want iced mulled wine, just serve it straight from the fridge to skip the chilling step!